-Other books by this author that I've reviewed include Must Love Hellhounds, Kiss of Snow, An Enchanted Season, Angels of Darkness, Lord of the Abyss, Desert Warrior, Angels' Flight, Tangle of Need, Play of Passion, Archangel's Storm, Wild Invitation, Heart of Obsidian, Archangel's Legion, "Hide and Seek", "Making Dinner", Shield of Winter, A Conversation, "Home", Angels' Pawn, "New Year's Kisses", Night Shift, "Weapons Training", "Zoë's Workshop", "Wild Night", Archangel's Shadows, Archangel’s Enigma, Shards of Hope, “Fairy Balloons”, “An Unexpected Guest”, Allegiance of Honor, "The Song of the Wolf", Archangel’s Heart, Archangel’s Viper
+Other books by this author which I have reviewed include Must Love Hellhounds, Kiss of Snow, An Enchanted Season, Angels of Darkness, Lord of the Abyss, Desert Warrior, Angels' Flight, Tangle of Need, Play of Passion, Archangel's Storm, Wild Invitation, Heart of Obsidian, Archangel's Legion, "Hide and Seek", "Making Dinner", Shield of Winter, A Conversation, "Home", Angels' Pawn, "New Year's Kisses", Night Shift, "Weapons Training", "Zoë's Workshop", "Wild Night", Archangel's Shadows, Archangel’s Enigma, Shards of Hope, “Fairy Balloons”, “An Unexpected Guest”, Allegiance of Honor, "The Song of the Wolf", Archangel’s Heart, Archangel’s Viper

 Fourth in the Guild Hunter paranormal-romance series surrounding archangels who rule the world and the vampires who serve them.
 Based in an alternate New York City.

 In 2012, Archangel’s Blade won the All About Romance Annual Reader Poll for Most Tortured Hero and was nominated for the RITA Award by Romance Writers of America for Best Paranormal Romance; in 2011, it was nominated for the Romantic Times Reviewers’ Choice Award for Best Paranormal Vampire Romance.

 This was good.
 I loved the interaction between Honor and Dmitri.
 Never would have thought to see him brought low by love!
 It was fascinating to watch Dmitri “tame” Honor.
 Enabling her trust through his machinations, his words, his touch.